jabesq-org/pyatmo/usage.md

 Return : a CameraData object.
 This object contains most administration properties of Netatmo cameras accessible to the user and the last data pushed by the cameras to the Netatmo servers.

-Raise a lnetatmo.NoDevice exception if no camera is available for the given account.
+Raise a pyatmo.NoDevice exception if no camera is available for the given account.

 Properties, all properties are read-only unless specified: